-At 497.8, the year to date average number of long-stay patients is not meeting our internal target of 455.
-The year over year chart shows there were more long stay patients in the first seven periods compared to the same periods last year.
-The changes to policy around accessing Long Term Care beds in the community are influencing lengths of stay in acute and we are working through these changes to improve our flow.
-We continue to look to improve and sustain our performance to ensure that patients are receiving the right level of care at the right time in their health care journey.
+At 498.3, the year to date average number of long-stay patients has not met our internal target of 455.
+The year over year chart shows there were more long stay patients in this year compared to the same periods last year although we are seeing a trend in the right direction now.
+We are anticipating that we will see a significant improvement in the long length of stay as we navigate the current CoVID 19 situation.
+We are experiencing unprecedented reductions in demand on inpatient beds.